Why I Parted Ways With My Best Friend of 10 Years

 I first knew K when I was 15.
 That was 10 years ago, in 1998.
 At that time, I was learning web design as a hobby and was setting up my first website.
 As my web host was frequently down, I would often visit their IRC support channel to check out what was wrong.
 (Those were the good old days when IRC and ICQ ruled online chat.)

 There, I came to know K, one of the support volunteers.
-K was 27 and from the U.S. Even though we were from different backgrounds and were 12 years apart, we hit it off very well.
-There was another girl, M, same age as me, whom I met in the chat room too.
+K was 27 and from the U.S. Even though we were from different backgrounds and 12 years apart, we hit it off very well.
+There was another girl, M, the same age as me, whom I met in the chat room too.

 Before we knew it, the 3 of us became very close friends.
 Our interest in web design was one of the things that brought us together.
 K, M, and I would often hang out online and chat for hours and hours to no end.
 Because we were in different time zones (I was in Singapore which is GMT +8, K was from the United States which is GMT -7, and M was from Netherlands which is GMT +1), we would take turns to stay up late or wake up early just to hang out more.
 One of the things I looked forward to every day after school was just hanging out with them.
 We were closer with each other than with many of our friends.
 The anonymity of the internet allowed us to connect authentically as individuals, free of subconscious impositions that come attached with social labels in the society.